forestgrape/coronavirus/index.md

   - analyse spread pattern of Covid-19 which indicate aerosol transmission
   - and based on the discussed transmission pathways, protection measures are suggested: smoke protection and masks.
 - [Situation specific Spread Analyses](5_epidemiological/spread_analyses.md) Situations where Covid-19 spreading is observed or is *not* observed are described.
 High transmission of severe Covid is observed in situations where much air is exchanged between people.
 Much air is exchanged when spending a lot time indoors without ventilation, crowded confined settings, at high altitude and when deep breathing (e.g. sports, singing).
-- [Individual Susceptibility and Transmission](5_epidemiological/individual_susceptibility_and_transmission.md).
-How much individual factors such as age, dirty air exposure and acquired immunity (either by natural infection or vaccination) influence the susceptibility and the onwards spread
+- [Individual Susceptibility and Transmission](5_epidemiological/individual_susceptibility_and_transmission.md): How much individual factors such as age, dirty air exposure and acquired immunity (either by natural infection or vaccination) influence the susceptibility and the onwards spread.
+- [Microbiota with a Focus on Virobiota in the Respiratory Tract](5_epidemiological/virome.md): The mucosal surfaces such as the intestine and the respiratory tract form habitats to a variety of microorganisms.
+The focus is on viruses in the respiratory tract and their roles in health and disease.
 - [Evidence for Increased Immune Protection against Sars-CoV-2 from Exposure to BCoVs](5_epidemiological/covid_and_bovine_farming.md) (*explorative section*)

 ### 6 Treatment and Prevention
+- [Treatment Overview](6_prevention_and_treatment/treatment_overview.md): Which treatments at which time.
 - [Interferon Treatment](6_prevention_and_treatment/interferon.md): Early interferon treatment helps to reduce the viral load and prevents more than half of severe disease cases.
 Interferon alpha treatment shows the best results with a mortality reduction above 75% if used early.
 Topical administration to the respiratory tract (spray or nebulized) shows benefits even in mid to advanced disease stages.
 Systemically applied interferons (especially IFN beta) on the other hand yield adverse outcomes when applied late.<br>
   => 1) Topical IFN alpha is recommended to treat SARS-CoV-2 infection and treatment should start as early as possible.<br>
   => 2) Systemic or topical IFNs are recommended as prophylaxis for risk groups upon exposure or at high incidence rates of severe Covid.